roylee17/monitor/README.md

 This will:

-1. Deploy a 3-validator testnet
+1. Deploy a 3-validator devnet
 2. Install MetalLB for as a Kubernetes LoadBalancer
 3. Register validator endpoints
 4. Create a consumer chain